 After years of dabbling with hobby art projects while pursuing various other career paths, it occurred to me to write a children’s book for my daughter.
 During the writing process, the book was begging me to paint the animals as well, which I timidly attempted and soon found that I loved illustrating.
 The Polar Bear Songbook was published in 2017, and quite suddenly I found that I had become a career artist/author.

 I am currently working on two further children’s books, but they are a long way from being published.
-The main reason for this is that I am a Mom , but also I must work on more profitable art before I am able to spent more time on my books.
-Namely, I have been doing a few freelance writing jobs as well as offering low-cost pet portraits while I practice the trade and build my portfolio.
+The main reason for this is that I am a Mom, but also I must work on more profitable art before I am able to spent more time on my books.
+Namely, I am focusing on freelance writing jobs as well as offering low-cost pet portraits while I practice the trade and build my portfolio.

 I also really enjoy taking photographs — particularly of nature.
-I usually find myself getting way too close to things, to examine their details in full.
-I am absolutely fascinated with nature, and it gives me great joy to capture on camera things that we don’t often see as we observe the world from a distance.
+I usually find myself getting “up close and personal” in order to thoroughly examine an object’s details.
+I am absolutely fascinated with nature, and it gives me great joy to capture on camera things that we don’t often see as we observe the world from a comfortable distance.

 In addition to illustration and photography, my favorite projects are ones that require absurd amounts of patience.
 I particularly enjoy finding ways to incorporate unwanted items into my art — hence, my love for quilting, crocheting, handmade twine, and paper-making.
 I feel passionate about reducing the waste we send to the landfill, and by using my hands and patience to create new life for fabric scraps and old paper, I feel that I am able to apply myself to an often-overlooked problem of humanity.
 Creating “repurposeful art” in this way gives my job a deeper purpose and is extremely fulfilling.